MHaringa/insurancerating/docs/reference/add_restriction.md

 - restrictions:

-  data.frame with exactly two columns: the original risk factor level and the replacement relativity to use in the refined tariff.
+  Data frame with exactly two columns.
+The first column must have the same name as the model variable to restrict and contains the levels to adjust.
+The second column contains the replacement relativities.

 ## Value